-A crest or coat of arms is a heraldic symbol of the Council and one which embodies the rick history and identity of the local government area.
+A crest or coat of arms is a heraldic symbol of the Council and one which embodies the rich history and identity of the local government area.

 The origins of a crest or coat of arms dates back to the Medieval period where these symbols of a family, community or land owner, were a symbol of strength and leadership.